About the Author

 Another important factor to consider is determining how long a transition may take and setting realistic expectations.
 By forging a trusting relationship and encouraging clients to think through plans and options, coaches can encourage their clients to work towards realistic, attainable outcomes.

 It is important to remember that what will work best for one individual transitioning from one significant life stage to another may not be appropriate for another individual facing similar challenges.
 We all have distinctive styles of progressing through the various stages of life.
-By supporting clients in creating individualized plans tailored to their unique needs, forming well thought-out and definitive strategies, building self-advocacy skills, and developing social and communication skills, LifeMAP coaches work to assist clients through all of life’s transitions
+By supporting clients in creating individualized plans tailored to their unique needs, forming well thought-out and definitive strategies, building self-advocacy skills, and developing social and communication skills, coaching can assist clients through all of life’s transitions